Curved barbell with circle balls, 12 ga

 Click on the picture to see a big picture and description of the body jewelry you are interested in. |

-Glitter ball titanium straight barbell, 14 ga
+Panda ball straight barbell, 14 ga

-Tornado ball circular barbell, 14 ga
+Panda ball straight barbell, 14 ga

 - Gauge (Thickness): 14 (1.6mm)